Skip to main content

 A: Amazon EKS runs the latest version of the open-source Kubernetes software, so you can use all the existing plugins and tooling from the Kubernetes community.
 Applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment, whether running in on-premises datacenters or public clouds.
 This means that you can easily migrate any standard Kubernetes application to Amazon EKS without any code modifications.

-A: applications as serverless containers using Amazon Fargate and Amazon EKS.
+A: Yes.
+You can run Kubernetes applications as serverless containers using Amazon Fargate and Amazon EKS.

 Kubernetes versions and updates